c2r0b/otabs-js/README.md

 ```html
 <ul class="otabs" data-select="42" rel="WHATEVER_YOU_WANT">
 ```
-<b>NOTE:</b> the tabs ar numbered from 0 to N and the default value is 0
+<b>NOTE:</b> the tabs are numbered from 0 to N and the default value is 0

 You can select the last list element by setting the attribute <i>data-select</i> to <b>last</b>.
 Example:
 ```html